Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 Capital Gains and shares

-Capital Gains Tax on shares is charged dependent upon your personal tax band, currently at either 10% or 20%.
+Capital Gains Tax on shares is charged depending upon your personal tax band, currently at either 10% or 20%.

 Do I need to pay Capital Gains Tax on shares?